cylc/cylc-admin/docs/release-notes/cylc-8-alpha2.md

 ![](./cylc-8-alpha2-assets/05.png)

-- in the graph view
-  - **the graph view is experimental, and may show performance degradation for large workflows**
+- **NOTE the graph view is experimental and may not be performant for large workflows**
-  - use the bottom left "panzoom" control to change the graph view
-  - click on the graph to move around

 ![](./cylc-8-alpha2-assets/06.png)

-- in the mutations view
+- **NOTE the "mutations" view is for control command functionality that is not yet integrated with the main views.**
-  - **this is a proof-of-concept, intended to allow users to control workflows from the Web UI, and will change in future releases**
+  - this is a proof-of-concept, intended to allow users to control workflows from the Web UI, and will change in future releases
   - choose a mutation using the first combo box item
   - fill the required fields (e.g. workflow name)
   - press submit and wait for the confirmation message (e.g. "succeeded", and if you held the workflow, for instance, on the GScan left-side component the workflow icon should now have a different icon)

 ![](./cylc-8-alpha2-assets/07.png)